 Anetoderma is a benign skin condition, and once the diagnosis has been made, it is important to identify the type of anetoderma.
 This helps the patient to understand the disease course and look into treating underlying factors of the secondary type of anetoderma to halt the formation of new lesions.
 Patients should be educated about the disease, the disease course, and the understanding that once lesions have developed, they do not resolve.

 Anetoderma is a rare disease that is best treated by an interprofessional team.
 The team should include primary clinicians, dermatologists, and pathologists.
-It is important for the primary care clinician to be aware of this benign condition and recognize the specific subtype of anetoderma of the patient they have under their care.
+The primary care clinician needs to be aware of this benign condition and recognize the specific subtype of anetoderma of the patient they have under their care.
 Knowing the subtype will help monitor the patient for any associated disorders and help offer suitable treatments for the patient.
 Nurses can play a role in patient education.
 Strong communication within the team will help improve patient outcomes.